Gambert64/Macro_Tool/Macro_Tool/README.md

 # Macro Tool

-A simple text macro tool that enhances your productivity by providing quick access to frequently used text snippets.
-Save any text to function keys (F1-F12) and access them instantly with a single key.
-Perfect for repetitive tasks or quick text insertion.
+A simple text macro tool that lets you assign custom text to function keys (F1–F12) for quick and easy access.
+Ideal for automating repetitive typing.

 ## Features